| Home | Police Line - Do Not Cross | Index |

 She made several pocket pages for certificates, commendations, etc. On the front of the pockets she put a summary of what was in the pocket.
 Then she put a page protector over the whole thing.
 You have to take the protector off to take the things out but with the summary you hardly ever need to.

-She used "The Policeman's Prayer" on one page and "A Part of America Died" on another. (see above) I would put in the words to "The Night Chicago Died" because it is one of my all-time favorite songs - but I don't think she is going to :-(
+She used "The Policeman's Prayer" on one page and "A Part of America Died" on another. (see above) I would put in the words to "The Night Chicago Died" because it is one of my all-time favorite songs--but I don't think she is going to :-(

 He recently got on the swat team so she did pages for that.

-She did some family pages at the end: their engagement photo (he was wearing his uniform); photos of their 3 daughters either with him in uniform or by his police car.
+She did some family pages at the end: their engagement photo (he was wearing his uniform); photos of their three daughters either with him in uniform or by his police car.
 He is now a detective and she took photos of them sitting on his desk.